alulord/arch-ansible/README.md

 # Ansible playbook to bootstrap Arch linux

+This is ansible playbook to help with Arch linux installation.
 Contains `disk-bootstrap.sh` which will partition given disk, encrypt and bootstrap btrfs with snapshots.
-After that it will run
+After that you can run this ansible playbook to install Arch linux ready to use.

 Should add .ssh folder with keys to download dotfiles